microsoft/Kusto-Query-Language/doc/makelist-aggfunction.md

 ---
 title: make_list() (aggregation function) - Azure Data Explorer
-description: This article describes make_list() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/09/2022
+description: Learn how to use the make_list() function to create a dynamic JSON object array of all the values of the expressions in the group. ms.reviewer: alexans ms.topic: reference ms.date: 01/05/2023
 adobe-target: true
 ---
 # make_list() (aggregation function)

-Creates a `dynamic` JSON object (array) of all the values of *Expr* in the group.
+Creates a `dynamic` array of all the values of *expr* in the group.

 [!INCLUDE [data-explorer-agg-function-summarize-note](../../includes/data-explorer-agg-function-summarize-note.md)]